-In all types of jīrṇa jwara (chronic fever), the internal use of Ghritams is recommended.
-Ghrita pacifies vata by its unctuousness, pitta by its coldness, and kapha when combined with kapha pacifying herbs.
-Therefore, ghrita is useful in all forms of jīrṇa jwara like fire subsides with water.
-As water is sprinkled on burning houses to douse the fire, ghee is administered to manage chronic fever [Ca. Ni.
-1/37].
+With all types of chronic fever, the internal use of Ghritams is recommended.
+Ghritam pacifies vata by its unctuousness, pitta by its coldness, and kapha when combined with kapha pacifying herbs.
+Therefore, Ghritam is useful in all forms of chronic fever and acts the same as fire subsiding with water.
+As water is sprinkled on burning houses to douse the fire, ghee is administered to manage chronic fever.

-No other sneha brings the unique properties of ghrita.
-It has a unique ability to adapt the properties of the herbs it's processed with, without losing its own properties.
-If ghrita is processed with herbs with nourishment properties, then it is indicated in degenerative diseases.
-If it is processed with herbs having detoxification properties, it is then indicated in obstructive diseases [Ca. Ni.
-1/38-39].
+No other fat brings the unique properties of Ghritam.
+It has a unique ability to adapt to the properties of the herbs it's processed and at the same time does not lose its own cooling nourishing properties.
+If Ghritam is processed with herbs with nourishment properties, then it is indicated in degenerative disorders.
+If it is processed with herbs having detoxification properties, then it is indicated in obstructive disorders.